Kimi to Fit Boxing (TV series)

-(キミとフィットボクシング, Kimi to Fit Boxing) is a Japanese anime television series adaptation of the Nintendo Switch game named Fitness Boxing.
+(キミとフィットボクシング, Kimi to Fit Boxing) is a Japanese anime television series adaptation of the Nintendo Switch game, Fitness Boxing.
 The series was produced by Japanese studios Imagineer and Story Effect, and it aired from October to December 2021.

 Characters

 Broadcast

 On August 26, 2021, an anime television series adaptation produced by Imagineer and Story Effect was announced.
 The series was directed and written by Junpei Morita, with motion capture by SOLID CUBE and music composed by Yūsuke Shirato.
 It aired from October 1 to December 17, 2021 on Tokyo MX.
 The series ran for 12 episodes and each episode is 5 minutes long.